gitan12/Predicting_Insurance_Premium/README.md

 import warnings
 warnings.filterwarnings('ignore')
 ```
-We initiate our project by importing crucial libraries necessary for various stages of our data processing, model training, and evaluation.
-This includes essential tools like Pandas and Matplotlib for data manipulation and visualization respectively.
-Additionally, we import specific functions and classes from scikit-learn, a comprehensive machine learning library in Python.
-This includes the `train_test_split` function for dataset splitting, the `LinearRegression` class for building our regression model, and evaluation metrics like mean squared error, mean absolute error, and R-squared.
-By importing the warnings module and suppressing warnings, we ensure a cleaner output during our analysis, focusing on the core aspects of our project without unnecessary distractions.
+To begin, we import the libraries that are essential to our data processing, model training, and assessment stages.This encompasses essential tools like **Pandas** for data manipulation and **Matplotlib** for visualization.
+From scikit-learn, a powerful Python ML library, we import specific functions and classes.
+These include **train_test_split** for dataset splitting, **LinearRegression** for model construction, and evaluation metrics such as **mean squared error, mean absolute error, and R-squared**.
+Importing the **warnings** module and suppressing warnings ensures a streamlined output, emphasizing the core aspects of our analysis without distractions.

 ### B. Loading the Dataset
 Next, we load the dataset from a CSV file.